Investing Lessons From Video Game Economies: What Fortnite and Roblox Can Teach You About Money

 • Let compounding do the work.

-In the end, it’s not about owning the rarest skin or the biggest sword.
+In the end, unlike virtual economies built by game companies, real-world investing isn’t about owning the rarest skin or the biggest sword.
 It’s about unlocking the ultimate achievement: financial freedom.

 New to investing?
-Wall Street Survivor lets you practice with $100,000 in virtual cash—think of it as your real-world tutorial level before you play the full game.
-Click here to register for free.
+Wall Street Survivor lets you practice with $100,000 in virtual cash—think of it as your real-world tutorial level before you play the full game. virtual cash—think of it as your real-world tutorial level before you play the full game.

-Ranking of Top Stock Newsletters Based on Last 3 Years of Stock Picks as of September 27, 2025
+Rank of Top Stock Newsletters Last 3 Years, as of June 27, 2026

 RankStock NewsletterPicks